-A lifetime in the saddle Despite developing and launching her own successful range of equestrian accessories (clothing, saddles etc.), Werth has indicated she has no desire to stop competing, so further successes seem almost inevitable.
-“My goal is to carry on for as long as possible, for at least another 10 years.
-Whatever happens, I’m sure that horses will always play a big part in my life,” she said recently.
+Despite developing and launching her own successful range of equestrian accessories in the meantime, Werth said she had no desire to stop competing.
+“My goal is to carry on for as long as possible, for at least another 10 years,” she said.
+“Whatever happens, I’m sure that horses will always play a big part in my life.”